 For 126 years, the small Australian city of Bendigo has embraced Chinese dragons.
 This year, their dragon Sun Loong is retiring, and the city is now hunting for a new craftsman who can build their third dragon, Dai Gum Loong.
 A long search has brought Anita Jack, general manager of the Golden Dragon Museum and Dan Beck, vice president of the museum, to Hong Kong.
-Their quest has finally yielded a suitable candidate: Master Hui Ka-kong of the Hong See Lau (雄獅摟) workshop.
+Their quest has finally yielded a suitable candidate: Master Hui Ka-Hung of the Hung C Lau (雄獅摟) workshop.

 Tin Hau’s birthday is a raucous festival that attracts mythical creatures of all shapes: acrobatic lions, lithe qilins and, of course, dragons.
 It is natural that we should first encounter Master Hui here, in his element, amongst the beautiful fa pau floats and majestic dragons.
 Skies may be grey but the rain soaked streets of Yuen Long are vibrant with enormous faa1 paai4 (花牌, “flower banners”).We meet Hui (left) for the first time at the Tin Hau Festival in Yuen Long.
 Hui and his brother pose with Dan Beck (centre), a keen lion dancer, as he prepares to take part in the festivities.